rakezt/EMI-calculator/README.md

 ![alt text](https://github.com/rakezt/EMI-calculator/blob/master/calculator.JPG)

-This reusable react-JS component could be used in any App where such an calculation is needed.
+This reusable react-JS component could be used in any App where such calculation is needed.

 How to run it locally from command line